Chimney Repair Guide

 For example, those based in London can expect to pay more for chimney repairs than those based in the North or other parts of the UK.

-The price for replacing all four sides of your chimney flashing is around £400-£800.
-If you are repairing the flashing by replacing a small section or sealing up cracks, the costs may be around £200-£300.
+The cost of replacing your chimney flashing is generally higher than for minor flashing repairs.
+If you are repairing the flashing by replacing a small section or sealing up cracks, the overall cost is usually lower than a full replacement.

-The average cost for replacing a chimney flue or lining is around £800-£1,200, depending on the size of the chimney and the grade of product used to complete the job.
+The average cost for replacing a chimney flue or installing chimney liner will depend on the size of the chimney and the grade of product used to complete the job.

-If your chimney needs to be repointed, this could cost around £500-£1,000, depending on the size of the chimney and the ease of access to it.
+If your chimney needs to be repointed, the price will vary depending on the size of the chimney and the ease of access to it.

 In some cases, work on your chimney may require scaffolding.
-If that's the case, you can expect to pay around £200 more for the job to cover the scaffolding costs.
+If that's the case, you can expect the overall cost to increase to cover the scaffolding.

 How to Repair a Chimney